 Now, this is all about New Orleans.

-See, this is this is just classic.
+See, this is just classic.

-They see mobs of Democrats no longer congregated, and they can put on buses to get to the polls.
+They see mobs of Democrats no longer congregated and they can put on buses to get to the polls.

 They didn't use those buses to get them out of town to save their lives, did they?

-No, sir, rebob.
+No, sir, Rebob.

 Now Major Owens is all upset that they have been removed.